andreabonvini/Notes/Advanced_Signals/Cerutti.md

   - $y(k) = x + v(k) \space$

-    Where $x​$ is the signal we are interested in and $v​$ is a random noise.
+    Where $x$ is the signal we are interested in and $v$ is a random noise.
-    $x​$  and  ​$v​$ are not necessarily linked by an additive relationship
+    $x$  and  $v$ are not necessarily linked by an additive relationship

   - $x$ and $v$ are stationary stochastic processes.